hitvisc/hitvisc/TUTORIAL-en.md

 As a result of successful execution of the commands, all necessary system directories will be created in the directory tree ``/app/*``, and the necessary tables in the database will be created and filled with a basic set of data.

-5. Install the front-end on the remote server.
+5. Install the front-end on the _remote server_.

 ```
 su ansible